Manjukcthapa/Sprint-Challenge-Single-Page-Apps/README.md

 - [ ]  Explain benefit(s) using `client-side routing`?
 Benifits of using "Client-side routing" are as follows:
-- Everytime we dont need to send data and get request so app will  run faster.
+Answer: - Everytime we dont need to send data and get request so app will  run faster.
        -Smooth transitions and animations between views are easier to implement.

-> Answer:

 ## Project Set Up